 She doesn’t need to be living like they do.
 She doesn’t need to be counting her calories.
 She doesn’t need to be getting up 20 minutes earlier every morning so she can weigh out her oats and chicken for the day, or shovelling a whey shake down her throat at 11pm because she didn’t hit her protein macros.

-20 year old Suzie needs to live her life because she’s 20 YEARS OLD and should be eating and doing whatever the f*ck she wants.
+20 year old Suzie needs to live her life because she’s 20 YEARS OLD and should be eating and doing whatever she wants.
 And this goes for all of you: regardless of your age, regardless of your goal.
 This is your LIFE, not a competition.
 What on earth are you training for that you can’t skip a gym session now and then to hang out with a buddy?
-Or you can’t allow yourself a slice of cake ’cause it doesn’t fit your f*cking macros?
+Or you can’t allow yourself a slice of cake ’cause it doesn’t fit your god damn macros?
 Are we serious?

 Committed or obsessed?